Tips and Tricks

 - Do not layer the glitter iron-on on top of “Holographic, Holographic Sparkle, Foil, Glitter, Glitter Mesh, or flocked iron-on.”

 - Iron-on designs are recommended to be used with 100% cotton, 100% polyester, and poly/cotton blends.

 - Preheat the clothing item for 10 to 15 sec, then place the design onto the preheated area.
 Heat each portion of the design for 50 seconds with medium pressure, then flip the garment and heat the backside of the design for 15 seconds.
 Once the design has been completely cooled, remove the lining.

 Tips when Working with Vinyl

-With all the ways you learned earlier in this chapter to use vinyl to make money with your “Cricut” cutting machine, here are some tips to make your life easier:
+With all the ways you learned, use vinyl to make money with your “Cricut” cutting machine, here are some tips to make your life easier: